Learning to Optimize by Differentiable Programming: Introduction

 \textbf{Organization.} The paper is organized as follows.
-Section 1 introduces the background and outlines the main contributions.
-Section 2 reviews the fundamentals of differentiable programming, including software frameworks and implementations.
-Section 3 explores the integration of differentiable programming with cone programming, duality theory, first-order methods, and PyTorch implementation.
-Section 4 presents PyTorch-based case studies unifying differentiable programming, duality theory, and first-order methods for end-to-end optimization, and Section 5 concludes the tutorial.
+Section \ref{sec:intro} introduces the background and outlines the main contributions.
+Section \ref{sec:dp} reviews the fundamentals of differentiable programming, including software frameworks and packages.
+Section \ref{sec:dp-for-op} explores the integration of differentiable programming with cone programming, duality theory, first-order methods, implicit differentiation, and corresponding implementation.
+Section \ref{sec:case-studies} presents PyTorch-based case studies unifying differentiable programming, duality theory, and first-order methods for end-to-end optimization, and Section \ref{sec:conclu} concludes the paper.